AssuranceMaladieSec/CertStreamMonitor/README.md

 - `certstreammonitor.py`
   - this script runs as a daemon.
-  - reading the certstream feed, it selects certificates that match your criteria (SearchKeyWords parameter in conf).
+  - reading the certstream feed, it selects hostnames covered by certificates that match your criteria (SearchKeyWords parameter in conf).
-  - it writes these certificates to the database.
+  - it writes these hostnames along with its certificate relevant informations to the database.
 - `scanhost.py`
   - this script can be run as often you want.
-  - it checks if site corresponding to the hostanme in the certificate is UP ot not.
+  - it checks if site corresponding to the hostanme stored in DB is UP ot not.
   - it collects informations about the sites that are up to DB and to a JSON file.

 ## Features